m24927605/crusdc-monitor/README.md

 ### Problem solving skills

-> There was an event interface.I knew the program may could listen the event with ethers library.
+> There is an event interface.I knew the program may could listen the event with ethers library.
-> But I found something weird that the listening function maybe not fire in sometimes.
+> But I found something weird that the listening function maybe not fire sometimes.
 > So I decided to query the transactions at every new block but filtered by event.

 ### Learning skills